 - Sleep pattern: dream-disturbed sleep, easily awakened from sleep, difficulty going back to sleep or early awakening.

 - Accompanying signs: absent-mindedness, palpitations, dizziness, blurred vision, low spirits, fatigue, loss of appetite and pale complexion; the tongue is pale; the pulse is thready and weak.

 - Analysis: this kind of insomnia is often seen in the elderly, those suffering from anemia and during recovery of major diseases.
 People with this type of difficulty usually fall asleep without difficulty but have many dreams and are easily awakened.
-The heart governs the blood circulation and stores the shen (spirit) within it.
-The spleen acts as the source of the nutrient production inside the body.
-When the body has overly used the nutrients or under utilized the nutrient supply, the heart can’t hold the spirit properly, which becomes wandering and appears absent-mindedness, forgetfulness, palpitations and restless sleep.
-Furthermore, disturbance of qi flowing along the yin meridians often cause individuals to awaken frequently at night.
+The heart governs the blood circulation and stores the Shen (spirit) within it.
+The spleen acts as the source of nutrient production inside the body.
+When the body has overly used the nutrients or underutilized the nutrient supply, the heart can’t hold the spirit properly, which becomes wandering and appears absent-mindedness, forgetfulness, palpitations and restless sleep.
+Furthermore, disturbance of qi flowing along the yin meridians often causes individuals to awaken frequently at night.
 And because of insufficient blood and qi to flow, dizziness, blurred vision, paleness, fatigue and low spirits appear.
 Spleen weakness leads to a loss of appetite and a bland taste in the mouth.